trejimmy5562/webmap_project/README.md

         * Specials
         * Attractions
         * Address/Coordinates

+### BASE MAP
+      Basemap is a clean, minimal streets map to easily navigate directions and distances
+        * 2D is all that's necessary
+        * Building outlines
+        * Adding bathrooms and roads would be useful

 ### ROUTE TRACKER
         Plan to add a responsive route function that calculates a route to go to as many bars as possible in as short of a time as possible, or with variable input parameters.
             * Route for 18-20 year olds
             * Route for 21 year olds
         Similar to google maps routing but fixed(?) route for best NG bar hopping route.

-### BASE MAP
-     We plan on doing one similar to Aggiemap
-        * 2D is all that's necessary
-        * Building outlines
-        * Adding bathrooms and roads

-What does a "successful" web map and/or app do?
-  Ease of use – user-friendly interface with clear icons and functions Working interactive elements which provide useful information Working routes which provide a clear route through NG Separate tabs for different users, I.e. one tab for 18-20, one for 21+.

 What is your minimum viable product?
   2D map with routes and interactive elements for each bar.
 No user